-The City of Sydney Library has been part of the city's historical landscape for almost 200 years.
+The City of Sydney Library has been part of the city's historical landscape for just over 100 years.

 During these years the Library has undergone some amazing transformations – from its humble beginnings in a city basement to its current location in one of Sydney's finest heritage buildings, Customs House.
 Read on to find out more about the Library's fascinating history.